adm2656/ClassRoom_Plus/README.md

 ### React.js

-- A online studying, teaching platform
+- An online studying, teaching platform

 [Preview of this website](./Preview.pdf)